nmilford/upload-chef-cookbook-post-commit-hook/README.md

 At Outbrain we use [Glu](https://github.com/linkedin/glu) for continious deployment where folks need only commit by adding #deploy:module to thier commit message.

-Here we have more and more developers writing cookbooks (YAY!) and I wanted to make it was dead simple for them to work with Chef using the same workflow they use in thier other projects.
+Here we have more and more developers writing cookbooks (YAY!) and I wanted to make it dead simple for them to work with Chef using the same workflow they use in thier other projects.

 ## Usage: